elben/sat/README.md

 # c Time           : 0.001s (Solving: 0.00s 1st Model: 0.00s Unsat: 0.00s)
 # c CPU Time       : 0.000s
 ```

+Note that the answer is `SATISFIABLE`, which means that TicTacToe can indeed end
+in a tie.

 ## Clique